Contact us

 But even beyond product quality and waste reduction – AI plays a significant role in creating a more sustainable manufacturing industry.
 Companies can now introduce AI-powered waste sorting systems that are more efficient than any human could be.

-And their efficiency increases as they continue to learn until they are able to recognize and cluster hundreds or even thousands of waste types.
+Since their efficiency increases as they continue to learn, after enough time, these systems can recognize and cluster hundreds or even thousands of waste types.

 Resource planning, human labor, production process – you name it – when it comes to achieving business goals, it is all about optimization.